 - Maintain dignity and respect of each resident.

 - Ensure that each resident has the right to choose activities, schedules, and health care.

 - Provide pharmaceutical services to meet the needs of each resident.

 - Be administered in a manner that enables the nursing home to use its resources effectively.

 - Maintain accurate, complete, and easily accessible clinical records on each resident.

 Colorado Residents’ Rights

 According to the Colorado Department of Public Health and Environment, the state’s nursing homes are all NHRA-compliant and actively participating in Medicare.
 However, if you suspect your loved one is being abused, consider taking legal action by contacting a Colorado nursing home abuse lawyer immediately.
-Bachus & Schanker, LLC have experience in handling these sensitive cases.
+Bachus & Schanker have experience in handling these sensitive cases.
 Contact us today for a free case evaluation.